automl/amltk/docs/guides/scheduling.md

 from amltk._doc import doc_print; doc_print(print, scheduler, output="html", fontsize="small")  # markdown-exec: hide
 ```

-Now the output will show a little yellow number next to the `@on_start`
+Now the output will show a little yellow number next to the `@start`
 and the `print_hello()`, indicating that event was triggered and the callback
 was called.